agrawalsmart7/mywebsite/_posts/2019-06-07-Active-Directory-Enumeration.md

 So let's get started,

-The first stage would be is to get into the network of the target.
+The first stage would be is to get into the target network.

-And it can be in any way like through the use of Responder, Exploiting any service vulnerability, Social Engineering etc.
+There are multiple way to do it like LLMNR & NBTNS Poisoing, Exploiting network service, Social Engineering etc.

-First stage:-

-The first step would be is to get into the network of the target.
-There are multiple way to do it like LLMNR & NBTNS Poisoing, Exploiting network service, Social Engineering etc. But for the sake of simplicity I already uploaded a EXE file onto the target machine.
+But for the sake of simplicity I already uploaded a EXE file onto the target machine.
 The file was created with meterpreter reverse payload with **msfvenom**.

 So what will happen if user opens up that EXE file?
 So when the binary loads, it will spawn a shell back to the listener and hence we get control over the shell.

-so lets exploit it.
+Okay, lets exploit it.

 <img src="../../meterpreter.png" height="50%" width="70%">

 So we got a meterpreter shell.

 Is the target machine is on a domain?
-So lets check it,
+Let's check it,

 command:- wmic computersystem get domain